SoftUni-Internal/interactive-content/EN/01-Objects-and-Classes/03-Defining-Simple-Classes.md

 The default access modifier is applied when we do not specify any keyword.

-By default every class is available to any other class in the same package.
+By default, every class is available to any other class in the same package.

 There is a possibility to **automatically** generate **constructors**, **getters**, **setters**, and other commonly used methods via **IntelliJ IDEA**.